lamiayous/FindMe/README.md

 We crop this image to contain only the detected image.

 ### Encoder
-The Encoder used in this project also comes from another repository of mine (https://github.com/lamiayous/autoencoder).
-However, FindMe uses the encoder from the autoencoder to extract a "unique code".
+The Encoder used in this project also comes from another repository (https://github.com/lamiayous/autoencoder).
+However, FindMe uses the encoder from the autoencoder to extract a "unique code" and doesn't use the decoder .
 The encoder was first trained by adding a decoder, essentially making an autoencoder, to reconstruct the original image.
 Fundamentally, the encoder returns a 256 dimension feature space, the decoder takes those number and tries recontrsuct an image.

 Once trained, the encoder is used to generate the "unique codes"